etdr/supplemental-wd-materials/goldposts.md

 Provide a few examples of Boolean operators along with examples of how we might use them.

-How does the ternary operator work and what is its chief use case (there is a right answer to this question).
-(It might help you to ask: what makes a ternary different from an if-then-else?)
+How does the ternary operator work and what is its chief use case?
+(There is a right answer to this question.
+It might help you to ask: what makes a ternary different from an if-then-else?)

 What is the difference between a for-in and a for-of loop?

 How does the `.map` array method work?
+(Other array methods like `.filter` and `.every` are important to know as well but `.map` is the one you will need to be fluent in.)

+Describe how JavaScript evaluates a chained expression like `str.split('-').reverse().join('_')`.
+(I'm not asking for a description of what this code does as much as a step-by-step analysis of how it is read and executed.
+What part is evaluated first, and then second and so on?
+What objects are the methods attached to?)